-CDC director says teachers don’t need vaccines to reopen schools
+Teachers don’t need vaccines to open schools, CDC chief says

-Vaccinating teachers isn’t a prerequisite for the safe reopening of U.S. schools, Centers for Disease Control and Prevention Director Rochelle Walensky said at a Wednesday briefing.
+Vaccinating teachers isn’t a prerequisite for the safe reopening of U.S. schools, Centers for Disease Control and Prevention Director Rochelle Walensky said Wednesday.

 “There is increasing data to suggest that schools can safely reopen,” she said, adding that “safe reopening does not suggest that teachers need to be vaccinated in order to reopen safely.”

-Walensky’s remarks come as the Biden administration faces pressure to reopen schools, caught between its pledge to safely do so and demands from teachers’ unions about their working environments.
+Walensky’s remarks at a briefing in Washington come as the Biden administration faces pressure to reopen schools, caught between its pledge to safely do so and demands from teachers’ unions about their working environments.

+Asked about Walensky’s comments at another briefing later in the day, White House Press Secretary Jen Psaki said the CDC hasn’t issued official guidance on teacher vaccinations and measures needed for safe school reopenings.

+The White House would “certainly defer to that, which we’d hope to see soon,” Psaki said.
+“Certainly ensuring teachers are vaccinated, prioritizing teachers, is important to the president.”

 Under guidance provided by the Advisory Committee on Immunization Practices, teachers are considered essential workers, a priority category for immunizations, Walensky said.
 While teachers are eligible for shots in many parts of the U.S., state criteria vary widely, and vaccine supply remains a significant constraint.

 Last week, the CDC released a paper as part of its Morbidity and Mortality Weekly Report focused on reopening schools in a rural Wisconsin county last fall.
-It found that while 191 COVID-19 cases were confirmed among students and staff, just seven student cases were tied to spread at school.
+It found that while 191 coronavirus cases were confirmed among students and staff, just seven student cases were tied to spread at school.

 The report concluded that with precautions such as masking and keeping students in small group cohorts, “transmission risk within schools appeared low, suggesting that schools might be able to safely open with appropriate mitigation efforts in place.”